U.S. oil rig count falls for first week since March -Baker Hughes

 That spending increase, however, remains small as most firms continue to focus on boosting cash flow, reducing debt and increasing shareholder returns rather than adding output.

-Oilfield activity in North America is expected to be at levels to maintain existing production, said top oilfield services provider Schlumberger NV (SLB.N) Chief Executive Olivier Le Peuch. read more
+Oilfield activity in North America is expected to be at levels to maintain existing production, said top oilfield services provider Schlumberger NV Chief Executive Olivier Le Peuch.

 Our Standards: The Thomson Reuters Trust Principles.